karagenc/cc4echo/README.md

 # Concurrency-Safe Context for Echo

 This is a safe to access from multiple goroutines (concurrency-safe) wrapper for [Echo](https://github.com/labstack/echo)'s `Context`.
 The idea of a custom `Context` for concurrent access might seem redundant at first, but given a deep thought, there are times when you run goroutines inside an HTTP handler.
+For projects that heavily make use of goroutines, I wrapped `Context` with a mutex to make it safe for concurrent access.

 **Note:** This is experimental.